Please be aware that under federal guidelines, financial aid will only pay for courses required for your academic program.

 Important Enrollment Status Information

 Grant award amounts for students attending less than full-time (12 in-program credit hours) will be subject to proration.
-North Carolina Community College Grant (NCCCG) requires students to be enrolled in at least 15 in-program credit hours to qualify for the full amount of their award each semester.
 You must be actively attending or have already completed, a minimum of 6 in-program credit hours to receive a loan disbursement.
 State grants require students to be actively attending a minimum of 6 in-program credit hours.

 Courses that begin after the first week of the semester will not be factored into your financial aid eligibility until 10 days prior to the course start date.